infobip/infobip-rtc-js-1.x-deprecated/README.md

 let infobipRTC = new InfobipRTC(token, options);
 ```

-Note that this does not actually connect to Infobip WebRTC platform, it just creates new instance of [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC).
+Note that this does not actually connect to Infobip WebRTC platform, it just creates a new instance of [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC).
 Connecting is done via [`connect`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#connect) method.
 Before connecting, it is useful to set-up event handlers, so you can do something when connection is set-up, when connection is lost, etc. Events are set-up via [`on`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#on) method:

 ```
 infobipRTC.on('connected', function(event) {